hyrious/Glot/README.md

 ### Create Snippet

-When you have edited a real file (not just in memory),
 <kbd>Ctrl+Shift+P</kbd>, then select `glot: New Snippet`.
 If everything ok, it will ask you for a snippet title.